Table of Contents

 On the other hand, Speedglas helmets not only ensure eye and face protection for welders but also ensure excellent optics with a viewing area of 2.8 x 4.2 inches.
-Wider front views and side windows allow the user to broaden his view to monitor the whole work in progress.
-At the same time the “locked–in” effect and “tack welding comfort mode” can help you reduce eye strain.
+Wider front views and side windows allow the user to broaden his view to monitoring the whole work in progress.
+At the same time the “locked-in” effect and “tack welding comfort mode” can help you reduce eye strain.

 Comfort and Fit

 Jackson Truesight 2 claims the most innovative safety solutions in the welding industry for a long time.
 This lightweight and flexible helmet gives you comfort and protects your head with long-lasting value and durability.

 Now, if you are looking for a helmet that allows customized fit and a comfortable headband, then Speedglas should be at the top of your list.
 This 9100 series is designed with nine different angles, straps, padded headbands, and large knobs for multiple adjustments and combinations so that you can get your perfect fit.

 Truesight 2 can be your safety companion whether you are working in a steel fabrication factory or on a construction site.
 You can switch between weld, grind, and torch modes to complete TIG, MIG, Arc welding, and more.
 You can even use it for hearing protection at the airport as well.